apalbright/thelittledataset/content/post/2017-01-09_ultimate-game-theory.md

       - If the dude throws to her, she gains 1 since she is happy she was thrown to.
 (But she doesn't gain as much as the dirty woman since she's not as dope at frisbee.
 I am assuming that people gain more utility from playing when they are dirty.)
 The dude, in this case, is unhappy since she doesn't play the disc as well as the average male cutter so he gets payoff of -1.
       - If the dude does not throw to her, she again gets a payoff of -1 and he again gets a payoff of 0.
 (We are assuming that dirty women and scrubs receive the same payoffs when ignored, but differ in payoffs when they get to play the disc.)

-Given these above assumptions for payoffs and dynamics, I used the TikZ package in LaTeX [to build out](https://github.com/apalbright/ulti_gtheory/blob/master/pbe_solve.tex) an extensive form of this game.^[Thank you to Dr. Chiu Yu Ko who has an incredible set of TikZ Templates openly available -- [Here](https://sites.google.com/site/kochiuyu/Tikz#TOC-Signalling-Game) is the signaling game one that I built off of.]
-See figure 1 for the extensive form of this game:
+Given these above assumptions for payoffs and dynamics, I used the TikZ package in LaTeX [to build out](https://github.com/apalbright/ulti_gtheory/blob/master/pbe_solve.tex) an extensive form of this game.[^9] See figure 1 for the extensive form of this game:

 ![](/post/ultimate-game-theory_files/fig1.png)